MrMaxMeranda/csscheatsheet/README.md

 https://www.smashingmagazine.com/wp-content/uploads/images/css3-cheat-sheet/css3-cheat-sheet.pdf

+So, the problem with the list is that it is incomplete, horribly full of mistakes, and I think that I would also prefer a list that has supported CSS, not out-of-date attributes and keywords.

 This reference is formatted in a way that I can write it (with real pencil) into my A5 textbook.

 The purpose of this reference is to help me get through using CSS effectively.
 It's often hard to use a feature of something if you don't even know it exists!